 HUD regulations and FWHS policies that govern the operation of the Housing Choice Voucher Program are reviewed with the applicant.
 FWHS utilizes video, power point or oral presentations to complete the regulation and policy review.
 Each applicant is permitted time to ask general questions about the program during the group session.
-At the close of the group briefing session, a housing counselor will interview each applicant privately to answer any specific or personal questions the applicant may have concerning their application, the calculation of the total tenant payment or assigned subsidy size.
 The applicant and a FWHS representative execute the housing voucher at this time.

-- C. BRIEFING TOPICS Include a general description of how the program works, HUD regulations, and applicable state and local laws.
+C. BRIEFING TOPICS - Include a general description of how the program works, HUD regulations, and applicable state and local laws.
 Other topics addressed are:

-- 1. How to find a suitable unit, general information on housing within FWHS jurisdiction, encouragement to locate housing in non-minority or low poverty neighborhoods and a map indicating low poverty areas of Fort Worth
+1. How to find a suitable unit, general information on housing within FWHS jurisdiction, encouragement to locate housing in non-minority or low poverty neighborhoods and a map indicating low poverty areas of Fort Worth

 - 2. Housing quality standards

 - 3. Family, owner and FWHS responsibilities

 - 4. How the payment standard, utility allowance, total tenant payment and tenant rent are calculated

 - 5. Security deposit policy

 - 6. Lead base paint poisoning information;

 - 7. Portability regulations; and

 - 8. Termination procedures (including informal reviews and hearings).